 Permitted Development Rights are not biased.
 You either have them or you do not.
 Your neighbours do not have the right to object.

-They Cover Loft Conversions, Single Storey Side and Rear Extensions and Some Two Storey Rear Extensions.
+They Cover Loft Conversions, Single Storey Side and Rear Extensions, Certain Types Of Garage and Outbuilding Conversions and Some Two Storey Rear Extensions.

 If Permitted Development Rights Are Withdrawn

 You should also note that the local planning authority may have removed some of your permitted development rights by issuing an Article 4 direction.
 This will mean that you have to submit a planning application for work which normally does not need one.

 Article 4 directions are made when the character of an area of acknowledged importance would be threatened.
 They are most common in conservation areas.
 You can check on your Title Deeds if your property is affected by such a direction, but you can check with the local planning authority if you are not sure.

 The rules governing the size of new additions you can make to your property without going through Planning Process were modified significantly in 2008.
 As a result making an application under Permitted Development can be a far simpler process.